The Importance of a Dog Walk

 For dogs who are easily bored there is plenty you can do to keep them occupied.
 Remember that dogs were originally selectively bred according to how useful they were to humans.
 Dogs are pre-programmed to "work", not lie around the house all day.
 The following activities all use up mental energy which will help your dog to relax and chill out at home.

-Make them work for their food.
-Using a feeding toy instead of a food bowl is a fun way to feed your dog at the same time as getting them to burn excess energy.
+a food bowl is a fun way to feed your dog at the same time as getting them to

 Basic Training.
 A 15 minute training session is as tiring as a walk for most dogs.
 Make regular positive training sessions part of your dog's routine.
 They enjoy the mental challenge and will build confidence and self esteem.